QuantEcon/python-lecture-sandpit.myst/lectures/rand_resp.md

 # Randomized Response Surveys

+## Overview

-Social stigmas can prevent people from confessing   potentially embarrassing activities or opinions.
+Social stigmas can inhibit people from confessing   potentially embarrassing activities or opinions.

+When people are reluctant to participate a sample survey about personally  sensitive issues, they  might decline  to participate, and even if they do participate, they might choose to provide incorrect answers to  sensitive questions.

+These problems induce  **selection**  biases that present challenges to interpreting and designing surveys.

-To illustrate how social scientists have thought about ferreting out information the prevalence of such embarrassing activities and opinions, this lecture describes a classic approach  of S. L. Warner {cite}`warner1965randomized`.
+To illustrate how social scientists have thought about estimating the prevalence of such embarrassing activities and opinions, this lecture describes a classic approach  of S. L. Warner {cite}`warner1965randomized`.

-Warner  put elementary  probability to work with the aim of constructing ways to protect the privacy  of **individual** respondents to surveys while still  accurately  estimating  the fraction of a **collection** of individuals   who think that they have a socially stichmatized characteristic, or who know that they engage in a a socially stimatized activity.
+Warner  used elementary  probability to construct a  way to protect the privacy  of **individual** respondents to surveys while still    estimating  the fraction of a **collection** of individuals   who have a socially stichmatized characteristic or who engage in  a socially stimatized activity.

-The idea is to design a survey that assures the respondent that survey taker cannot observe his answer.

 Warner's idea was to  add **noise** between the respondent's answer and the **signal** about that answer that the  survey taker ultimately receives.

+Knowing about the structure of the noise assures the respondent that survey taker does not observe his answer.

-Statistical properties of the  noise injection procedure can  assure a respondent  **plausible deniability**.
+Statistical properties of the  noise injection procedure provide the a respondent  **plausible deniability**.

-This idea is the central to the design of modern **differential privacy** systems.
+Related ideas underlie  modern **differential privacy** systems.

 (See https://en.wikipedia.org/wiki/Differential_privacy)

-#### Strategy
+## Warner's Strategy

-Thus, when people are reluctant to participate a sample survey about personally  sensitive issues, they  might decline  to participate, and even if they do participate, they might choose to provide incorrect answers to  sensitive questions.

-These problems induce  **selection**  biases that make it difficult to trust interpret the survey statistics.

-To confront such problems, {cite}`warner1965randomized` recommended an  interviewing technique designed to preserve subjects'   privacy while also providing information sought by the interviewer.

-It  uses  **randomized responses** to assure subjects **plausible deniability**.

-The idea is to inject noise into respondents' answers from the point of view of the surveyer.

-+++